step-/nathans-wallpaper/README.md

 taken care of in Grafpup but will have to be sorted out in Puppy if this is to be adopted._

-I do not know if this warning still applies to version 0.6.3 on which my version 0.7.0 is based.
+I do not know if this warning still applies to version 0.6.3, which this version forked.
 You have been warned; be careful to stop a running slideshow before shutting down X. The command line is:
 `wallpaper -stop`.